 I used to drive down to Spanish Banks quite often when I was a student at UBC.
 During the cooler winter months, I would sit in the parking lot and either study or eat lunch, and just look out at the water.
 I love the calm and tranquil setting Spanish Banks offers.

-Before you head out, check out the tide timetable online.
-If the timing works out, head out there when the tide is low and walk out from the beach to far to the water’s edge!
+Before you head out, check out the tide timetable online at Tides Chart.
+You can find out what the tide levels are for every day, as well as water temperature and fishing times.
+If the timing works out, get down to to Spanish Banks when the tide is at its lowest and walk out from the beach way out to the water’s edge!

 Or find a log on the beach to lean up against (my favorite thing to do) and simply enjoy your surroundings…and breathe. 🙂